-You can reach here via an auto, motor bike or taxi and it’s around 20 minutes away from the main town on the East Coast Road (ECR to locals).
+You can reach here via an auto, motorbike or taxi and it’s around 20 minutes away from the main town on the East Coast Road (ECR to locals).

 Fishing boats line the shore, with fishermen sewing and preparing their nets for the catch of the day.

 Littering is a constant struggle in India wherever you go and beaches, even as pretty as this, aren’t immune to it.

-Auroville & the Matrimandir
+Take a day trip from Pondicherry to Auroville & the Matrimandir

-The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creed and class are welcomed.
-Here, you can visit the ‘soul of the city’ their famous Matrimandir.
+The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creeds and class is welcome.

-The orb made of gold is a symbol of spiritual significance to those who practice integral yoga, a philosophy which was practiced by Shri Aurobindo and “The Mother” here.
+The orb made of gold is a symbol of spiritual significance to those who practice integral yoga, a philosophy which was practised by Shri Aurobindo and “The Mother” here.
 It took 37 years to build.

 If you’re only here for a couple of hours, you can obtain a free pass from the visitor centre to walk to the viewing point.
-This is open daily to visitors and only in the morning on Sunday’s.
+This is open daily to visitors and only in the morning on Sundays.